fhessman/scientific-snap/SciSnap!/Examples/Weatherstation/README.md

 If your simulation runs for a long time, the table of data will get bigger and bigger.
 In order to avoid running out of computer memory, you may want to limit the number of rows in your weatherstation's table.
-While you could simply overwrite the table by starting all over again, the resulting plot would have a jump in it.
+While you could simply overwrite the table by starting all over again, you would have to keep track of where you are overwriting and the resulting plot would have a jump in it.
-A better method is to delete the oldest entry before added the next one:
+A better method is to delete the oldest entry before adding the next one:

 ![delete row 2](./images/delete_row_2.png)

-Note that the 1st data entry is actually in row \#2 (the labels are in row \#1).
+Note that the oldest data entry is actually in row \#2 (the labels are in row \#1).

 Rather than putting in a plottable column in the weatherstation table, one can have the displaying sprites make the conversion.
 This is easily done using *Snap!*'s map function: ![map](./images/map.png).